 Depending on the price and location of your afternoon tea, it will dictate the quality of food, tea and service you will receive.
 Below I have listed the differences that I have experienced, and what you should expect.

 Champagne, Champagne Cocktail, or Mimosas

 Starting off afternoon tea with a glass of bubbly whether it be a glass of champagne, a champagne cocktail, or a Bellini is my favorite way to begin.

 Not all locations will have the option for a glass of bubbles prior to tea.
-Most places that offer a glass of champers will be at a more expensive location such as The Plaza in NYC, Waldorf Astoria, The Balmoral in Edinburgh or The Four Seasons.
+Most places that offer a glass will be at a more expensive location such as The Plaza in NYC, Waldorf Astoria, The Balmoral in Edinburgh or The Four Seasons.

 Serving of the Tea

 The importance of the tea served is just as important as the food that is offered.
 Sometimes we see all the delicious bites in photographs, and forget about the beverage that this whole ritual is revolved around- the tea.
 In most locations that offer afternoon tea, you will be given a tea menu with a selection of caffeinated, floral, herbal, specially blended, etc.

 Depending on the restaurant and their choice of how tea is served, it will vary from place to place.
 For a more proper and pricier afternoon tea, loose leaf will be served in your own personal pot.
 Serving of the tea can be anything from a formal server showing off his ‘Long Tea Pour’ skills, to an assortment of tea bags with a pot of hot water.
 In more semi-casual or casual tea services, you may be offered a shared pot or tea bags.
 Please be flexible and enjoy your experience.